Skip to main content

 Workshop in Box

-The workshop in a box provides teachers, librarians, community leaders and other learning facilitators with the resources they need to deliver a media literacy workshop.
-The aim of the workshop is to discuss with participants best…
+The workshop in a box provides teachers, librarians, community leaders and other educators with the resources needed to deliver a Be Media Smart workshop where participants can learn about engaging with digital media content, as well as…

 Ceardlann i mBosca